BabylonJS/Documentation/content/features/featuresDeepDive/gui.md

 1. CastorGUI, a Babylon.js community extension which overlays the scene
 1. Dat.GUI, an external interface
 3. HTML GUI
+4. HtmlMesh, a Babylon.js community extension which allows HTML content to be incuded in the scene as a scene mesh or an overlay.

 ## CastorGUI